belorenz/bbb-participants/README.md

 # bbb-participants
-Extracts participants from `BigBlueButton` 2.2 conferences from the log file and sends them to an E-Mail address.
+Extracts participants from `BigBlueButton` 2.2 and 2.3 conferences from the log file and sends them to an E-Mail address.

 The result is a list of all conferences including their participants sorted by starting time of the conference.
-The script also allows to exclude some conferences, the output is written in german, but can easily be changed to a different language with little effort (basically just change `self.subject` + "Uhr").
+The script also allows to exclude some conferences.
+The output is written in german, but can easily be changed to a different language with little effort (basically just change `self.subject` + "Uhr").

 ## usage